MartinPellizzer/terrawhisper-compiler/articles/plantae/angiosperms/eudicots/sapindales/sapindaceae/aesculus/hippocastanum.md

 ![alt](/assets/images/aesculus-hippocastanum.jpg "title")

-## What is the botanical classification of Horse Chestnut?
+## What is the botanical classification of horse chestnut?

  Horse Chestnut, with botanical name of **Aesculus hippocastanum** (A. hippocastanum), is a plant that belongs to the **Sapindaceae** family and the **Aesculus** genus.